no10ds/DEPRECATED-rapid-infrastructure/README.md

 <img src="https://github.com/no10ds/rapid-api/blob/main/logo.png?raw=true" display=block margin-left= auto margin-right=auto width=80%;/>

-⚠️ This is an MVP, feedback is welcome!

 The rAPId service allows users to ingest, validate and query data via an API.
 This repo provides a self-service mechanism to deploy the rAPId service either on top of your existing infrastructure or from scratch.